uchicago-cs/deepdish/_drafts/pylearn2-theano-posteriors.md

 explore this task by performing [dynamic time warping](https://www.ll.mit.edu/mission/communications/ist/publications/2009_12_13_Hazen_ASRU_FP.pdf) on the posteriors of a DBM with a soft-max output layer at the top.
 As a baseline in my own work I am beginning by attempting to reproduce their results.

 In this post I will explain how I trained a DBM and computed posteriors over a speech dataset using [`pylearn2`](https://github.com/lisa-lab/pylearn2).

-because the recent advances in speech recognition with deep neural networks

-does for music, but we are applying it to the specific domain of speech.
-The goal is to allow an individual to search a large database of speech without any annotated data: this is particularly useful when so that we can perform queries on unknown target languages.
+The steps are as follows:

+- Assemble the data into an HDF5 file using `h5py`
+- Write a training script to use a DBM
+- Compute the posteriors
+- Perform DTW over the computed features

+# Saving the features

+# `pylearn2` DBM training script

+# `pylearn2` DBM posteriors

+# DBM

+I will write this up in a future post since I am using.

  The main task to accomplish is to train a and then use the posteriors from such a system as input features to a dynamic time warping-based detection system.
 The setting we consider